tuckerweibell/recipe/doc-site/src/pages/guides/contributing.md

 NOTE: When using `npm link`, a common issue is having multiple instances of React, which results in the error `hooks can only be called inside the body of a function component`.
 This isn't a Recipe specific issue, but rather specific to React hooks and npm link.
 See the following link for [help with this issue](https://github.com/facebook/react/issues/13991#issuecomment-435587809).

+Alternatively, you can open a draft PR with your changes, then add the `deploy` label to your PR on github.
+A github action will build a canary release of your branch and add a comment to the PR with the version info.
+Update your application to use this version and you can test your changes.
+If you push more changes to your recipe branch and need a new canary build, just remove and add the `deploy` label to get a new release.

 ### Testing

 Testing in recipe is extremely important to ensure the quality of our downstream products.
 We therefore expect components to have 100% code coverage.